KajiTetsushi/struct-namespace/README.md

 ## Why this exists
 I hail from the JavaScript / TypeScript domain with experience in React.js / React Native.
 I want to see how much of my programming experience is transferrable.
 In React Native, native modules added to the JavaScript thread are exported using the `NativeModules.RN<ModuleName>.<memberMethod>` convention.
 This applies to both Java / Kotlin (Android) and Objective-C / Swift (iOS).

-This repository exists to investigate namespacing support in C and whether that brings any value to maintainability (for comparison: in TypeScript, namespacing does bring value).
+This repository exists to investigate namespacing support in C and whether that brings any value to maintainability (for comparison: in TypeScript, namespacing does bring value — it allows people to be able to associate a function with a set of members serving a common purpose).

 ## Setup
 You need: